sumedhkulkarni7/Credit-Card-Fraud-Detection/README.md

 to correctly classify if a transaction is fraud or not.

 #### Steps
+1. Read the dataset using Pandas.
+2. Perform EDA on the dataframe and visualizations to extract information.
+3. Deploy Machine Learning algorithms on the pre-processed dataset.
+4. Plot the accuracy metrics for the classifier.

 #### Insight

 #### Conclusion

-In this project, we will be using Machine Learning and Deep Learning Techniques to detect Fraud.
-We will be using:

-Deep Learning Techniques to detect fraudulent activities will aldo be used.
-They are:
+From the above plots we can determine the factors leading to fradulent transactions and we can also see the gradual increase in accuracy for the supervised learning models.

+### Technique 2: Analysis using Deep Learning Techniques

+#### Objective
+To predict the fradulent transactions using Deep Learning techniques.
+Deep Learning techniques involve neural networks and it's different types.
+We will use these to obtain higher accuracies than Machine Learning approach.

+#### Approach
+Using:
-# Supervised Deep Learning Techniques:
+##### Supervised Deep Learning Techniques:
 1. Artificial Neural Network

-# Unsupervised Deep Learning Techniques:
+##### Unsupervised Deep Learning Techniques:
 1. Self Organizing Maps
+to correctly classify if a transaction is fraud or not.

 There is a hybrid Deep Learning model which is a combination of the Self Organizing maps and artificial neural network

+#### Steps
+1. Read the dataset using Pandas.
+2. Perform EDA on the dataframe and visualizations to extract information.
+3. Deploy the Deep Learning algorithms on the pre-processed dataset.
+4. Plot the accuracy metrics for the classifier.

+#### Insight

+#### Conclusion
+From the above plots we can determine the factors leading to fradulent transactions and we can also see the gradual increase in accuracy for the supervised learning models.